-- What is a childminder and who is it suited to
+- What is a childminder and who is becoming a registered childminder suited to?

 - How much does it cost to become a childminder?

-What is a childminder and who is it suited to?
+What is a childminder and who is becoming a childminder suited to?

-Defined by industry body PACEY as someone who looks after one or more children under the age of eight for more than a total of two hours a day in exchange for payment, childminding is typically a more flexible and short-term option than the heavily regulated alternatives – most childminders operate by themselves from their own home and charge hourly, rather than termly, rates of payment.
+A childminder is defined by industry body PACEY as someone who looks after one or more children under the age of eight for more than a total of two hours a day in exchange for payment.

-For these reasons, becoming a registered childminder is a popular option for those looking to supplement their income between jobs or if their partner is the main breadwinner.
-It is especially popular for people who have an enforced lay-off or are taking a break from their regular job, most commonly for pregnancy and childbirth.
+For these reasons, becoming a registered childminder is a popular option for those looking to supplement their income between jobs with a part-time business or if you’re looking for a low-cost business opportunity.
+Becoming a childminder is especially popular for people who have an enforced lay-off or are taking a break from their regular job, most commonly for pregnancy and childbirth.

 Faye Burton set up her own childminding business, Tiddly Winks Kids, after taking some take time off from her job in the police force when she fell pregnant.
-“It has been convenient, as I’ve been able to raise my own daughter alongside the children I look after and earn a bit of extra money,” she explains.
+Burton says that becoming a childminder “has been convenient, as I’ve been able to raise my own daughter alongside the children I look after and earn a bit of extra money,” she explains.
 “Going from having very serious conversations about police work to spending my working day with young children did take a bit of adjusting, though!”